RanJani044/distributed_inmemeory_counter/README.md

  Service Directory

-- This project implements a distributed counter system where multiple nodes increment a shared counter and propagate the increment operation to other nodes in the system.
+- This project implements a system where multiple nodes increment a shared counter and sync these changes across all nodes.
-- It provides eventual consistency by ensuring that all nodes eventually converge to the same counter value.
+- It ensures that, over time, all nodes will have the same counter value, achieving eventual consistency

  Design Decisions